nihal111/nihal111.github.io/_posts/2026-04-09-mobile-hacking-without-leaving-the-cli.markdown

 There’s definitely some truth there.

 To the extent that this tooling makes it easier to be creative and bring ideas to life, it has personally been a game changer.
-But it requires discipline: boundaries, recovery, and intentional off-switches.
+But it still requires discipline: boundaries, recovery, and intentional off-switches.

 ## Access and Security Model

-Current setup is private-network first:
+The current setup is private-network first:

 - Dashboard runs locally
 - Remote access goes through private networking (for example Tailscale)